 Really, there’s no difference between homemade pasta dough and homemade ravioli dough.
-I just had to say it like that, because, I’m feeling ALL the ravioli vibes.
+Pasta dough is pasta dough, you just get to choose your own adventure with it!

 I’m no stranger to making a double batch of this recipe for ravioli though… or basically any other kind of pasta I make.

 Cheesy, cheesy, creamy filling, you have my heart.

 Next up: a little lemon zest to brighten things up.

 Then some nutmeg for a little bit of je ne sais quoi and depth.
 And by that, I mean that nutmeg gives the cheese filling another dimension without being overpowering.
 It’s pretty undefinable but adds a WOW factor.

 If you want to make homemade ravioli in the middle of winter (highly recommend because COMFORT), and/or don’t want to splurge on an out-of-season herb, you could technically skip the basil.
 Or add in some dried flakes.